 A beautiful wildflower that is becoming increasingly rare in the wild.
-Charming lavender flowers begin emerging at the bottom of the raceme in June.
+Charming, lavender flowers begin emerging at the bottom of the raceme in June.
 New flowers will progressively emerge above the older ones, which gives this wonderful plant a long bloom period.

 Drought tolerant.
 Use as a border plant in a combination with other non-competitive perennials or can be planted in rock gardens or sandy areas.
-Flower nectar attracts various bees and moths (carpenter bees, cuckoo bees, leaf-cutting bees, green metallic bees, and verbena moth).
+Flower nectar attracts various bees and moths (carpenter bees, cuckoo bees, leaf-cutting bees, green metallic bees, and verbena moths).
 It is also a host for Common Buckeye butterfly larvae.

 Ontario Hardiness Zone: 3 to 7 (Find out your Hardiness Zone here)